klingtnet/bitwig-extensions/README.md

 ## Installation

-The recommend installation method is to download a precompiled release from [this projects release page](https://github.com/klingtnet/bitwig-akai-midimix/releases) into your `~/Bitwig Studio/Extensions` folder.
+The recommended installation method is to download a precompiled release from [this projects release page](https://github.com/klingtnet/bitwig-extensions/releases) into your `~/Bitwig Studio/Extensions` folder.
-Note that the `Extensions` path is probably different for Windows or Mac.
+Note that the `Extensions` path is probably different for Windows (`%USERPROFILE%\Documents\Bitwig Studio\Extensions\`) or Mac.

 ## Troubleshooting

-I only tested the extensions under Linux, so if does not automatically detect them please [open up an issue][issues] and tell me the names of the MIDI controller's ports as shown in Bitwig's controller menu.
+I only tested the extensions under Linux and Windows, so if does not automatically detect them please [open up an issue][issues] and tell me the names of the MIDI controller's ports as shown in Bitwig's controller menu.

 [releases]: https://github.com/klingtnet/bitwig-extensions/releases
 [issues]: https://github.com/klingtnet/bitwig-extensions/issues